AbhinavOC24/sPay/README.md

 - Never expose your `apiSecret` and `apiKey` client-side.
 - Webhooks must be verified with HMAC.
-- Sessions/cookies are merchant-side; API uses key+secret.
+- Sessions/cookies are merchant-side; Charge related APIs uses key+secret and unique Idempotency key as header per charge to avoid charges.

 ## 📜 License